Azure/azure-sdk-for-java/README.md

 ### Main branch

 The main branch has the most recent code with new features and bug fixes.
-It does **not** represent latest released **GA** SDK.
+It does **not** represent latest released **stable** SDK.

 ### Release branches (Release tagging)

 For each package we release there will be a unique git tag created that contains the name and the version of the package to mark the commit of the code that produced the package.
-This tag will be used for servicing via hotfix branches as well as debugging the code for a particular preview or stable release version.
+This tag will be used for servicing via hotfix branches as well as debugging the code for a particular beta or stable release version.
 Format of the release tags are `<package-name>_<package-version>`.
 For more information please see [our branching strategy](https://github.com/Azure/azure-sdk/blob/main/docs/policies/repobranching.md#release-tagging).

 ## Contributing